Welcome to the Gerald L. Boarman Discovery Center!

 With thanks to parent and Arbee Associates President Nancy Berkowitz P ’18 and ’21 for her thoughtful guidance in these selections.

-This room will house both marine biology and food nutrition classes.
+This room houses both marine biology and food nutrition classes.
 In support of the marine biology program, this room is housed with a variety of specialty fish tanks:

 - 20 tanks make up a lab-grade freshwater zebrafish system (zebrafish is commonly used in genetic testing and experiments)